After years in television, Liz Mathis didn't let a few urging voters to question her about "what homosexual sex acts she endorses" ruin her day.

 The Golding campaign did not immediately return messages seeking comment, but Golding told KCRG-TV, "I think people are energized and I would hope people who participated in this process will continue because we definately need a change in Des Moines.
 If we dont' get it it will be more of the same."

-The campaign for District 18, a blended urban and rural district which includes part of Cedar Rapids in Eastern Iowa, has been much more than a local election, even if candidates have tried to keep it local.
+The campaign for District 18, a blended urban and rural district which includes part of Cedar Rapids in Eastern Iowa, has been much more than a local election, even if candidates have t.
 The race has received state and national media attention and nearly $1 million has flowed into the district.

 Same-sex marriage, labor rights, abortion regulations, nuclear energy and pubilc pre-school all potentially hung in the balance.